koletimanish/LLM_Summarization/README.md

 ```

 ## Setup Instructions
-### I created this project on an M1 Macbook Pro, so adjust any of these commands as necessary
+### I created this project on an M1 Macbook Pro, so adjust any of these commands as necessary.
+### Also go further below in the Docker Support Section for instructions with that

 1. Create a virtual environment:
 ```bash